-Hardly cut and dried, tipping in Asia can be a tricky matter; what is meant to be an act of generosity could potentially be misconstrued as an insult.
+Tipping in Asia can be a little confusing.
+What is meant to be an act of generosity could potentially be misconstrued as an insult in some places!

-While tips are generally much smaller than the 15 to 20 percent expected in the U.S., tipping in Asia largely depends on the luxury level of the hotel or restaurant.
-Tips are never expected at hostels, backpacker guesthouses, street food stalls, or local eateries.
+Although tips are usually much smaller than the 20 percent often expected in the United States, tipping in Asia largely depends on the circumstance and luxury level of the hotel or restaurant.
+Tips are almost never expected at hostels, backpacker guesthouses, street food stalls, and local eateries.

-Four-star and higher restaurants and hotels may vary, however.
-A constant stream of Western tourists with higher budgets has created an expectation for gratuities.
-If you are staying for a week or longer, a generous tip early in the stay will land you better service and treatment for the remainder of your trip.
+The staff in some upscale hotels and restaurants may expect a tip.
+A steady stream of Western tourists may have created an expectation for gratuity.
+If you are staying somewhere for a week or longer, giving a tip early in the stay will land you better service and treatment for the remainder of your trip.

-Keep in mind that the 10 percent service charge often added to your bill in hotels and restaurants usually goes in the owner's pocket rather than to the staff.
-You can tip above that amount if you wish to thank your server.
+Keep in mind, the 10 percent service charge often added to your bill in hotels and restaurants could end up in the owner's pocket.
+It may simply be used to pay the staff's salary.
+You can tip above that amount if you wish to thank your server directly.

 By default, round up your fare to the nearest whole amount for taxi drivers; they will often claim to not have the change anyway.

 Although you may think you're doing a good thing by leaving generous tips, you may actually be doing some harm.
 In the spirit of treading softly in the countries you visit, here are some reasons why tipping may be a bad idea:

 - Staff in establishments may begin giving preferential treatment to Western tourists instead of wanting to wait on locals who probably don't tip.

 - You can inadvertently drive price inflation by tipping in places where it isn't an expected part of the economy.